-With the advent of modern technology, including faster Internet speeds, the emergence of smartphones and laptops with ultra-advanced processing capabilities, a lot of things are changing – the way we shop, the way we consume media, even the options we have at getting an actual degree.
+With the advent of modern technology, including faster Internet speeds, and the emergence of smartphones and laptops with ultra-advanced processing capabilities, a lot of things are changing – the way we shop, the way we consume media and even the options we have at getting an actual degree.

 Brick and Mortar Colleges

 Brick-and-mortar colleges offer a more tangible and traditional way of accomplishing one’s learning goals.

 When a student enrolls in a class or a few courses (depending on their syllabus and required units), they are expected to go through a formal process, and possibly, wait in line and follow a standard procedure to register and pay for course fees.

 Students will then be able to attend classes regularly in person and are expected to comply with the necessary coursework given.
 With in-person learning, there is a human element that allows students to connect immediately and direct their attention toward the person talking.

 Students get more time to interact with their peers, form strong connections organically, and figure out difficult concepts together, which may be difficult to get by with distance learning.

 Teachers are also more accessible and are able to assist students immediately should questions come up.
 In a classroom set-up, students are expected to be more at ease, because this method of learning has been long-standing and around for ages, with the majority of us already familiar with it.

 Traditional college learning offers a no-nonsense approach to earning your degree, and since most of them are accredited and regulated by government education boards, you will have some peace of mind, knowing that you will get certified transcripts and valid credentials as you finish the program.

 With online learning and virtual classrooms, students are given more options as to how they would like to proceed, starting from a possible choice of platform, the flexibility of schedules, the combination of courses that can be attended in a day or week, and even the instructors who would teach a certain class.